mxiuwang/git-practice/Scenario_2/readme.md

     A---B master-your-name
     ```
     </details>
-1. Go onto Github, open `master-student-name` branch in origin, go to `Scenario_2`, and create a new file called `NewFile.txt`.
-What is in this file is not important.
-Normally, one does not edit files in this fashion.
-We are doing this to simulate changes made by another engineer.
+1. In this step, we are going to act like another engineer making changes to the repo on `master-your-name`.
+We'll do this by editing a file directly from the github website.
+Note: Normally, one does not edit files in this fashion; it is done here to easily simulate someone else making a change.

     <details>
     <summary>Solution</summary>